Senzo Mchunu: Madlanga Commission

-In September 2025, KwaZulu Natal Provincial Police Commissioner Nhlanhla Mkhwanazi testified to the Madlanga Commission that Mchunu unlawfully disbanded the Political Killings Task Team (PKTT) in December 2024.
-Mchunu defied odds to protect the criminals.
-Political killings task team disband letter.
+In September 2025, KwaZulu-Natal Provincial Police Commissioner Nhlanhla Mkhwanazi testified to the Madlanga Commission that Mchunu unlawfully disbanded the Political Killings Task Team (PKTT) in December 2024.
+It was alleged that Mchunu defied odds to protect some criminals sought by the Political Killings Task Team.

 Testimony from police officials alleges that Brown Mogotsi is Mchunu's associate who interfered in high-profile police matters and facilitated payments from businessman Vusimusi Matlala for Mchunu's ANC supporters.
 Evidence presented to the Madlanga Commission, including WhatsApp chats and a letter penned by Mchunu ordering the disbandment of the PKTT, suggests Mogotsi had direct access to the Minister and leveraged this association.
 Mchunu has publicly denied having a close friendship with Mogotsi or ever meeting Matlala, asserting their interactions were limited to ANC matters, though one witness at the commission testified that Mchunu privately referred to Mogotsi as his "comrade."

+In August 2026 Mchunu's name was mentioned by Lieutenant Colonel Deenadayalan “Deena” Govender from the Hawks’ Serious Organised Crime Unit, who testified that Mavuso Ntandani, who is close to Mchunu, arranged a meeting with him prior to his appearance at the commission.
+Deenadayalan testified that he was put on call with Mchunu, where he was told to throw Mkhwanazi "under the bus" and threatened with jail time and poisoning if he didnt comply.
+Mchunu denied these allegations in a statement.

 Parliament Ad Hoc Committee

-On 20 October 2025, Mchunu appeared before the South African Parliament Ad Hoc committee that was set to invesigate claims by Nhlanhla Mkhawanazi.
+On 20 October 2025, Mchunu appeared before the South African Parliament Ad Hoc committee that was set to investigate claims by Nhlanhla Mkhwanazi.

 ANC NEC

 At the ANC's 55th National Conference in December 2022, Mchunu was re-elected to a second five-year term on the party's National Executive Committee; he was ranked sixth of the 80 candidates elected, receiving 1,932 votes across 4,029 ballots.
-In the run-up to the conference, he was also considered a likely running mate for Ramaphosa, who was running for re-election to the ANC presidency; however, he ultimately was not nominated to stand for a top party office.Senzo Mchunu warned that ANC is on the blink of collapsing if they dont win upcoming local municipality elections.
-ANC integrity commission to deal with Mchunu fornthe sentiment he made about the party.
-Mchunu to appear before ANC integrity committee.
+In the run-up to the conference, he was also considered a likely running mate for Ramaphosa, who was running for re-election to the ANC presidency; however, he ultimately was not nominated to stand for a top party office.
+Mchunu later warned that the ANC is on the blink of collapsing if they don't win upcoming local municipal elections.